Abhaycl/Data_Warehouse_Project/README.md

 We also have to create our security group which has to be assigned to the default VPC.
 Because the creation of our cluster has to belong to a VPC.

-NOTE: To follow IAC (Infrastructure as Code) practices, and to allow us to easily start and stop the redshift cluster to save costs, we can use the following scripts;
+**NOTE:** _To follow IAC (Infrastructure as Code) practices, and to allow us to easily start and stop the redshift cluster to save costs, we can use the following scripts;_

-    start_redshift.py
+    redshift_start.py
-    stop_redshift.py
+    redshift_stop.py

 The scripts will create/remove the neccessary resources for redshift to run.